nidduzzi/open-ended-neural-nets/README.md

 # open-ended-neural-nets

-Creating neural networks that also learn structure in addition to parameters (weights &amp; biases).
+Creating neural network models that continuously learn structure in addition to parameters (weights &amp; biases) from inputs regardless of lifecycle phase.